 A runners diet plan doesnāt have to be overly complicated or inconvenient.
 There are a wide variety of muscle recovery foods to choose from that can help build and repair your muscles after a workout.Ā

-These may include high-quality protein sources like eggs, hummus, Greek yogurt, Chomps meat sticks, or salmon.
+So, what to eat after a run?
+These may include protein sources like eggs, hummus, Greek yogurt, Chomps meat sticks, or salmon.
 Thereās no shortage of post-workout healthy carbs to choose from.
 These may include fresh fruit, whole grain toast, or brown rice.

 Regardless of what you choose, itās important to replenish your body with a healthy and balanced mix of protein and carbs.
 This combo will help you prevent muscle loss and will support optimal energy levels throughout the day.
 If you need more inspiration, check out our runnerās diet plan for pre-run and post-run meal ideas.Ā